joelvaneenwyk/alt-snap-windows/AltSnap.md

 You will see a new Icon in the tray

-- Right click on the Tray Icon to see the option menu
+- Right-click on the Tray Icon to see the option menu
-- Left click on the Tray Icon to enable/disable
+- Left-click on the Tray Icon to enable/disable
 - Go to the "Configure" menu entry for basic options
-- Middle click on the Tray Icon to open config file AltSnap.ini (advanced)
+- Middle-click on the Tray Icon to open config file AltSnap.ini (advanced)
 - You can hide the icon if you want.
 To show it again relaunch AltSnap.exe

 AltSnap Wiki: <https://github.com/RamonUnch/AltSnap/wiki>